Create Retirement Cash Flow From Investment Activities

 Capp is focused on when he can sell his raw land and for how large a price.

 Cash’s approach is very different from Capp.
 Cash expects to collect rental payments each month from his tenants.
 Because he can collect rent each month, he can offset expenses and likely receive a paycheck from his investment month after month.
 Cash isn’t worried about the price of his apartment complex because he doesn’t want to sell it.
-He wants to put it to work for him each month to bring home a paycheck.
+He wants to put it to work for him each month to create cash flow from his investments.

 Cash is focused on collecting rent each month and maximizing that payment.

 When you reach the distribution phase of your financial plan, Cash Flow investing should create more consistent results and a greater probability of success.
 You spend your entire working career accumulating assets.
 At retirement, it is time to transition those assets from growth and accumulation to income.
 Cash Flow investors live off the proceeds of owning assets rather than needing to sell them for gains.
-By generating income that matches distributions and reducing the possibility of selling assets for a loss, you can receive larger paychecks that last throughout your retirement.
+By generating cash flow from investing activities and reducing the possibility of selling assets for a loss, you can receive larger paychecks that last throughout your retirement.